line-em/devops-23-24-JPE-1231866/CA1/README.md

 - **9. Pushing Changes and Tag**: Push the changes and the tag to the repository.
     - 9.1. `git push --tags`
     - 9.2. `git push`
-- **PS:**: The branch was deleted after the merge.
-It is not necessary to do this, however.

 ![final_ca1merge.png](https://i.postimg.cc/j2TjdGCT/final-ca1merge.png)